Duarte Unified School District

 The Duarte Unified School District is a school district located in Duarte, California.
 The district serves students from Duarte, Bradbury and the unincorporated southern portions of Duarte and Monrovia.
-The district is relatively small, containing only 1 elementary (K-6) school, 4 K-8 schools, 1 comprehensive high school and 1 continuation high school.
+The district is relatively small, containing only 1 elementary (K-6) school, 3 K-8 schools, 1 comprehensive high school and 1 continuation high school.
 The population of students served in the district is socio-economically diverse, and culturally rich.

 Governance

 Superintendent's Office

-The current superintendent for the Duarte Unified School District is Gordon Amerson.
+The current superintendent for the Duarte Unified School District is Ms. Nadia Hillman who became superintendent in July 2024.
+She replaced Dr. Gordon Amerson who took a superintendent job in Riverside County.

-Board of Education
+Board of education

 The current members of the Board of Education are: